 6. Deployment and Monitoring

-Once validated, the model moves to production — powering dashboards, automation workflows, or APIs.
+Once validated, the model moves to production.
 Continuous monitoring ensures it adapts to evolving data patterns.

 💡 Common Use Cases of Predictive Analytics